boolesrings/boolesrings.org/Comments.md

 * **Comments for Assaf Rinot** [Comment on An inconsistent form of club guessing by saf](http://blog.assafrinot.com/?p=845#comment-655)
 * **Comments for Assaf Rinot** [Comment on An inconsistent form of club guessing by Ari B.](http://blog.assafrinot.com/?p=845#comment-654)
 * **Comments for Joel David Hamkins** [Comment on Draw an infinite chessboard in perspective, using straightedge only by Joel David Hamkins](http://jdh.hamkins.org/draw-an-infinite-chessboard-in-perspective/#comment-10136)
-* **Comments for Joel David Hamkins** [Comment on Draw an infinite chessboard in perspective, using straightedge only by Gio](http://jdh.hamkins.org/draw-an-infinite-chessboard-in-perspective/#comment-10135)
-* **Comments for Joel David Hamkins** [Comment on Potentialism and implicit actualism in the foundations of mathematics, Jowett Society lecture, Oxford, February 2019 by Thomas Benjamin](http://jdh.hamkins.org/potentialism-and-implicit-actualism-in-the-foundations-of-mathematics-jowett-society-oxford-february-2019/#comment-10106)

 [Grab the feed for all Comments!](Comments.xml)